afqueiruga/detest/Readme.md

 for every problem we don't think we changed.
 These can be very fast and short, and randomly generated every day.

-hgtest will eventually have a class that runs these tests and maintains this history database.
+DETest will eventually have a class that runs these tests and maintains this history database.

 ## What makes a good test?